tekknolagi/isdt/assignments/02-cli-constructive.md

 ```

 If only it were that simple for your assignment.
 We'll get more into all this
-later in the term, but this program is not ideal: it builds `foo.c` into `foo`
+later in the term, but this program is not ideal: it builds `foo.c` and `rng.c`
-every time `build.sh` is executed, even if `foo.c` has not changed.
-Your
+into `foo` every time `build.sh` is executed, even if `foo.c` and `rng.c` have
-program must instead only rebuild `foo` if any of its dependencies have
+not changed.
+Your program must instead only rebuild `foo` if any of its
-changed.
-In addition, your program must build intermediate object files for
+dependencies have changed.
+In addition, your program must build intermediate
-each C file.
+object files for each C file.

 This means example runs might look like this: